zhouyl/flowblade/docs/components/media/image.md

-# Image Component
+# Image

-## Overview

 The Image component is a responsive image wrapper with built-in support for lazy loading, fallback handling, and accessibility features.
 It provides a consistent way to display images across your application with optional styling and effects.
+Perfect for product images, hero sections, and galleries.

 ## Props